exo-addons/cloud-drive-extension/documentation/CONNECTOR_API.md

 All required configurations and resources should be packaged in the connector extension files.
 Connector dependencies should be outside the WAR file and deployed directly to _libraries_ folder of the Platform server (this already will be done by installation via eXo Add-ons Manager or extension installer script).

 Cloud Drive connector consists of following arteracts:
-* service JAR (exo-clouddrive-PROVIDER\_ID\_-services-VERSION.jar) with the extension configuration, Java API components implementation and related resources (internationalization bundles etc.)
+* service JAR (exo-clouddrive-PROVIDER\_ID-services-VERSION.jar) with the extension configuration, Java API components implementation and related resources (internationalization bundles etc.)
-* web app WAR (cloud-drive-PROVIDER\_ID\_.war) with connector components configuration and required web resources.
+* web app WAR (cloud-drive-PROVIDER\_ID.war) with connector components configuration and required web resources.

 Configuration
 -------------